Skip to main content

 But that tiny sentence

-was the hinge
+became the hinge

 of everything.